 Go to verified, trusted sites if you want to download something.
 Most reputable websites will have markers of trust that you can recognize.
 Just look in the search bar to see if the site uses ‘https’ instead of ‘http.’
 A shield or lock symbol may also show in the address bar to verify that the site is secure.

-If you’re downloading something on your phone, make sure you download it from reputable sources.
+If you’re downloading something on your phone, download it from reputable sources.
 For example, Android phones should use the Google Play Store to download apps, and iPhone users should use the App Store.

-If you receive a call, text, or email from an untrusted source that asks for personal information, do not give it out.
+Do not give it out if you receive a call, text, or email from an untrusted source that asks for personal information.

-Cybercriminals planning a ransomware attack may try to gain personal data in advance of an attack.
+Cybercriminals planning a ransomware attack may try to gain personal data before an attack.
 They can use this information in phishing emails to target you specifically.

 The aim is to lure you into opening an infected attachment or link.
 Do not let the perpetrators get hold of data that makes their trap more convincing.